Page Reviewed / Updated - Jun. 2017

 Usually there is no cost associated with respite care grants; however some programs require a co-pay for the grant amount.
 For example, they may grant $1,000 of respite care for a 20% co-pay.
 Said another way, a family pays $200 and in return receives $1,000 worth of care.

-Typically the application process is as follows, a caregiver completes an application which is reviewed and either accepted or denied.
-If accepted the caregiver receives a letter or voucher that tells them the amount of respite time or dollars they have been granted .
+Typically the application process is as follows: A caregiver completes an application, which is reviewed, and either accepted or denied.
+If accepted, the caregiver receives a letter or voucher that tells them the amount of respite time or dollars they have been granted.
 The caregiver then chooses from a pre-approved list of respite caregivers and arranges the logistical details with them directly.
 After completing their work, the respite care providers bill the grant provider directly.
+In some instances, the primary caregiver pays the respite care provider and then is reimbursed.

 The Alzheimer’s Association chapters take approximately 4 weeks to determine if an application is approved for funding.
 The AFA members estimate 6-8 weeks to reach a decision.